 Lame Benefit #2: Access to campus services, like the library, gym, or cultural arts programs.

 This is another frequent “benefit” offered to alumni, but more often than not, is irrelevant to a significant number of your alumni.
 Most alumni will not view your library, gym, or cultural arts programs as convenient or unique enough to utilize very often.
 Frankly put, there’s simply not enough compelling value to make these offerings a real benefit.
 Only 7% of alumni professionals report that this benefit has a meaningful impact on engagement.

 Of those organizations offering a branded online community or alumni directory, only 5.2% report that these services have made a significant impact on engagement.
 77% of alumni professionals report that their online services/community has had “some” or a “minimal” impact on engagement.

 When it comes to alumni online communities, not all are created equal.
-Some do well, many are expensive and disappointing.
-Does your online community offer better functionality and services than the free social media sites like LinkedIn, Facebook or a myriad of other networks?
+Some do well, but many are expensive and disappointing.
+Does your online community offer better functionality and services than free social media sites like LinkedIn, Facebook, or a myriad of other networks?
 Are more of your alumni connected to a public site as opposed to your in-house alumni online community?
 If so, it’s a pretty clear indicator that your online community lacks value.

 What makes for a lame online community?
 When there isn’t a critical mass of your alumni signed up to use it, or they’re not generating enough compelling content to keep alumni coming back.